-Editing title lines is made more complex.
-The editor must reparse the lines of superprocedures in which the edited function appears.
+3. Editing title lines is made more complex.
+If the number of inputs accepted by a function is altered by editing the title line, the editor must reparse the lines of super-procedures in which a call to the the edited function appears.
 This can be accomplished by maintaining a super-procedure tree, although LLOGO does not currently do this.